viniciuskloppel/kite/README.md

 - Add compute budget instructions if needed
 - Sign the transaction with the fee payer
 - Send and confirm the transaction
+- Retry the transaction if requested and needed

 ## getMint - Get token mint information